sensu/sensu-go-ansible/CODE_OF_CONDUCT.md

 community, Sensu enforces this code of conduct on our software projects and events.
 To make clear what is expected, all delegates/attendees, speakers, exhibitors, organizers, and volunteers at any Sensu activity are required to read and follow this Code of Conduct.
-Organizers will enforce this code throughout the event.
+Same rules apply to online activities such as opening pull requests, submitting issues, and posting content on Sensu forums.

 ## Our Pledge